Soulrom/blackjack-rl/README.md

 ![License](https://img.shields.io/badge/License-MIT-green?style=flat-square)
 ![Status](https://img.shields.io/badge/Status-In%20Development-orange?style=flat-square)

-*A CLI Blackjack game written in Python.
-Future plans include an AI dealer powered by reinforcement learning.*
+*A CLI Blackjack game with a Q-learning AI dealer, written in Python.*

 </div>

 ---

-## 📖 About
+## About

-**Playing With Cards** is a terminal-based Blackjack game where you play against a dealer.
-Place bets, manage your balance, and try to beat the house — all from your terminal.
+**Playing With Cards** is a terminal-based Blackjack game where you play against an AI dealer trained using reinforcement learning.
+Place bets, manage your balance, and try to beat an opponent that learns from experience — all from your terminal.

 ---

-## ⚙️ Getting Started
+## Getting Started

 ### Prerequisites

 - Python 3.11+

 ### Installation